 When we talk about trading, we often use the expressions “long” and “short” to classify two types of trades.
-It can be confusing to understand exactly what these terms mean, so in this article, I’m going to explain everything you ever wanted to know about what “long” and “short” trades mean.
+I explain what this means below.
+It can be confusing to understand exactly what these terms mean, so in this article, I’m going to explain everything you ever wanted to know about what “long” and “short” trading means.
 Everything you ever wanted to know about long and short trades but were afraid to ask… that’s the long and the short of it!
 No more jokes, I promise.

 For example, let’s say that you buy a stock of ABC Inc. with U.S. dollars.
 It can now be said that you are “long” stock of ABC Inc. and “short” of U.S. dollars.
 This is because for you to profit, the value of the ABC Inc. stock must rise against U.S. dollars, or alternatively, the value of the U.S. dollar must fall against the stock of ABC Inc.

-It should be pointed out that in a trade where you are short of a currency against some tangible asset, you would usually refer to that only as a “long” trade, and not say that you were “short” of the cash denomination.
-We will talk more about that later.
+In a trade where you are short of a currency against some tangible asset, you would usually refer to that only as a “long” trade, and not say that you were “short” of the cash denomination.
+I will talk more about that later.

 Another way to understand the difference between long and short trades is that if you make a trade where you want the price to rise in a chart, you are long of that instrument.
 If you want the price to fall in a chart, you are short of that instrument.